 If you keep running out of credit

 If you run out of credit you’ll build up extra debt to your supplier, for example you'll need to pay back any emergency credit you use.
 You can agree how to pay it back with your supplier.

-If it feels like you’re running out of credit too quickly, this extra debt could be the problem.
-Ask your supplier to let you pay it off weekly rather than in one go.
+If it feels like you’re running out of credit too quickly, paying off debt could be the problem.
+Ask your supplier to let you pay it off in smaller amounts.

-Try to top up with more money than usual after running out of credit.
-This will stop your credit from running out too quickly because of the extra debt.
+If you can, try to top up with more money than usual after running out of credit.

 Tell your supplier if you need extra support